Learn - Recipes

 Recipes

 A recipe is a meal you save: a title, a list of ingredients, optional servings and prep and cook times, and the steps.
-Once you have scanned a few receipts, each recipe shows what it costs to make at your own prices, and you can turn any recipe into a priced shopping list.
+Once your receipts cover its ingredients, each recipe shows what it costs to make at your own prices, and per serving.
+Any recipe can be dropped onto a shopping list in one tap.

-Recipes live on the budget More screen, next to Shopping Lists and Receipts.
+Recipes live on the budget More screen, alongside Receipts and Shopping Lists.
 Open a budget, tap More in the bottom tabs, then tap Recipes.
-Everything on this page is free except scanning a recipe from a photo or PDF, which is covered at the end.
+In a budget created from receipts, the More screen lists History, Shopping Lists, and Recipes, because Receipts has its own tab.
+Everything on this page is free except adding photos to a recipe and scanning a recipe from a photo or PDF.

 Creating a recipe

-The New recipe form asks for a Title and, optionally, Servings, Prep minutes, and Cook minutes.
-Below that is the Ingredients list, one ingredient per line.
-Type each ingredient the way you would say it, like “2 cups flour” or “1 lb ground beef”; the app reads the amount, the unit, and the product from the line.
-Tap Add ingredient for another line, the close icon to remove one, or drag the handle to reorder.
+The New Recipe form asks for a Title and, optionally, Servings, Prep minutes, and Cook minutes.
+Below those is the Ingredients list, one ingredient per line.
+Tap Add ingredient for another line, the close icon to remove one, or drag the handle at the left to reorder.
 Add the steps in Instructions, then tap Save.
+Only the title is required.

 Editing a recipe

-Open a recipe and tap the edit button at the top to change anything: the title, servings, times, the ingredient lines, or the steps.
-The same form opens with everything filled in.
-To change a recipe straight from the list, swipe its row to the left and tap Edit, which opens the recipe so you can edit it.
+Open a recipe and tap the pencil button at the top, labeled Edit recipe, to change anything: the title, servings, times, the ingredient lines, or the steps.
+The same form opens with everything filled in, and saving replaces the whole ingredient list with what the form holds.
+From the Recipes screen, swiping a row left and tapping Edit opens the recipe, where you then tap Edit recipe.

 Swiping a recipe row to the left also offers two more actions:

 - Archive moves a recipe you are done with out of the way without deleting it.
-An archived recipe can be brought back with Restore.
-Once you have archived at least one recipe, an Active / Archived toggle appears at the top so you can switch between the two.
+On the Archived tab the same action reads Restore.
+Once at least one recipe is archived, an Active / Archived toggle appears at the top.

 Why archive instead of delete?
 A recipe you are not cooking this month is still worth keeping, and you can bring it back any time.
-Archiving tucks it behind the Archived tab so your list stays short, while keeping the recipe and its cost history intact.
+Archiving tucks it behind the Archived tab so your list stays short, while keeping the recipe intact.
 Deleting is permanent, so it is for recipes you truly do not want.

 How cost to make works

 A bar at the bottom of a recipe shows Cost to make: an estimate of what the ingredients cost at your own prices, taken from your receipts.
-When the recipe has servings, it also shows the cost per serving.
+When the recipe has servings, a per-serving figure sits beside it.
+The screen at the top of this page shows one.

-Each ingredient shows its own estimated price on the right, and where that estimate comes from:
+Each ingredient shows its own estimate at the right, and where that estimate came from:

 - A plain price is your own: the typical price you have paid for that product.

-- A price labeled est. with an area (nearby, your city, your state, or national) comes from what shoppers near you typically pay, used when you have not bought the ingredient yourself yet.
-This appears only if you take part in community prices (see Receipts).
+- A price labeled est. with an area (nearby, your city, your state, or national) comes from what shoppers near you typically pay.
+It is used when you have not bought the ingredient yourself yet, and it appears only if you take part in community prices and have saved your area.
+See Community Prices.

-The cost bar tells you how complete the figure is: a count of ingredients not yet priced, and a count that are approximate.
-Both shrink as you scan more receipts, so the number gets sharper over time.
+The cost bar says how complete the figure is, counting the ingredients that are not yet priced and the ones that are approximate.
+Both counts shrink as you scan more receipts.

 Why is cost to make an estimate, not an exact total?
-Recipes are written in cooking measures (cups, tablespoons), and you buy groceries in package sizes (a bag, a jar, by the pound).
-The app converts between measures of the same kind, like cups to tablespoons, exactly.
-When a recipe measures by volume but you buy by weight, there is no single right conversion, so the app uses a typical-package price and labels that ingredient approximate.
-The total is honest about which parts are exact and which are close.
+Recipes are written in cooking measures (cups, tablespoons) and you buy groceries in package sizes (a bag, a jar, by the pound).
+The app converts between measures of the same kind, cups to tablespoons or pounds to ounces, exactly.
+Turning a volume into a weight takes one more thing: what a cup of that ingredient weighs.
+The app carries that figure for common staples, including flour, sugar, rice, butter, honey, cooking oil, olive oil, milk and ground beef.
+A cup of flour against a bag you buy by the pound is costed as the 125 grams it is, not as the whole bag.
+That line still reads approx., because how tightly a cup is packed changes the weight.
+Any other ingredient measured by volume and bought by weight falls back to what a typical package costs you, labeled approximate as well.
+The total stays honest about which parts are exact and which are close.

 Finding a recipe